2019-2020 Suncor settlement

 Spanish language web page: sitio web en español.

 The Colorado Department of Public Health and Environment on March 6, 2020 announced a $9 million settlement for air pollution violations at the Suncor refinery in Commerce City.
-The settlement addresses many events where Suncor emitted pollutants over set limits as well as violations relating to requirements of how facilities are operated and monitored.
+The settlement addressed many events where Suncor emitted pollutants over set limits as well as violations relating to requirements of how facilities are operated and monitored.
 These events occurred since July 2017, including a significant increase in violations that occurred during the period from January through June 2019.
-The settlement also includes penalties for the “operational upset” and other violations that happened in December 2019.
+The settlement also included penalties for the “operational upset” and other violations that happened in December 2019.

 Please see the CDPHE Air Pollution Control Division website for additional information regarding the Suncor Settlement.

-Upcoming Evaluation Committee meetings
+Evaluation Committee members:

 Past Evaluation Committee meetings